-Humility is also a muscle that can grow stronger.
-It could possibly be the most valuable asset for future growth.
-Eventually, you will learn that you cannot do everything by yourself; you need a team, a training partner, a mentor -- especially when your goal is highly challenging with large fail/attrition rates (special ops, medical school, law school, weight loss, etc).
+Humility possibly could be the most valuable asset for future growth.
+Eventually, you will learn that you cannot do everything by yourself; you need a team, a training partner, a mentor -- especially when your goal is highly challenging with large fail/attrition rates (special ops, medical school, law school, weight loss, etc.).

-My personal mantra is "train to compete," because I figured out if I was thinking about winning something, I never thought about quitting.
-That one worked in two ways: it kept my mind off quitting and pushed me to perform harder and actually got me excited to perform, rather than dreading that next event.
+My personal mantra is "train to compete," because I figured out that if I was thinking about winning something, I never thought about quitting.
+That mantra kept my mind off quitting and pushed me to perform harder.

 When you are in that moment of quitting or not quitting, you typically have a series of obtrusive thoughts that start to cause some self-doubt.
-It could just be actual physical pain and discomfort, but that moment of the first self-doubt will quickly evolve into "this isn't for me," or "I quit, I can't do it."
+It could be actual physical pain and discomfort, but that moment of the first self-doubt will evolve quickly into "this isn't for me," or "I quit; I can't do it."

-You have to be aware of this and stop it before it overwhelms you.
-Take time to remember your goals and what you're working towards.
+You have to stop this before it overwhelms you.
+Take time to remember your goals.
 Why are you doing this?
-Have a good answer ready when you ask yourself that.
-Then answer the question and keep moving forward.
-This shuts down that Quit Demon that pops into your head as you roll out of bed before you start moving, when you get wet, or when you are just plain tired.
-Just keep moving.
+Have a good answer ready, then keep moving forward.
+This shuts down that quit demon that pops into your head as you roll out of bed before you start moving, when you get wet or when you are tired.

-Another trick to help you get out of that moment is the "Name It -- Tame it skill."
-Obtrusive thoughts, flashbacks, or moments of self-doubt are survival skills for you -- not a sign that you are weak or crazy.
+Another trick to help you get out of that moment is the "name it -- tame it skill."
+Obtrusive thoughts, flashbacks, or moments of self-doubt are survival skills, not a sign that you are weak or crazy.

-Do this -- give that obtrusive thought or image a name and it will help the brain find its proper place in the mental filing cabinet.
-I personally like funny names like "fuzzy bear" when my kids have a nightmare about a monster chasing them.
+Give that obtrusive thought or image a name, and it will help the brain find its proper place in the mental filing cabinet.
+I like funny names like "fuzzy bear" when my kids have a nightmare about a monster chasing them.
 For those long nights, I used the term "compete mode."
-When the thought of "this sucks," or "why am I doing this," came in, I quickly shut it down with "Compete Mode" or "Beast Mode" or "Bulldog" to pull back some emotions from high school sports with our mascot.
+When doubt creeps in, I quickly shut it down with "compete mode," "beast mode" or "Bulldog" (my high school sports mascot).

-Take time to remember how far you've come so you can see the light at the end of the tunnel.
-For instance, whether it was long practices in sports, staying up late to study, or an 18-hour day at SEAL training, I always knew that there would be a moment when I was done for several hours.
-I could shower, eat, stretch out, and go to sleep.
-Seeing yourself graduate, especially after watching graduation of the people in front of you -- seeing is believing and sometimes you have to see it in order to believe it.
+Take time to remember how far you've come.
+Whether it was long practices in sports, staying up late to study or an 18-hour day at SEAL training, I always knew that there would be a moment when I was done for several hours.
+I could shower, eat, stretch out and go to sleep.

 Want to Learn More About Military Life?